Yatay Yoga Mat Review

 To look at it, The Yatay looks like your average mat.
 It is quite thick, 5mm to be precise, so immediately you think it is going to be heavy.
 Luckily, it isn’t.
 In fact, it is light and easy to carry.
 The top layer is made of cork and the underneath layer is made of chemical-free plastic.
 The Yatay mat comes in a range of colours and is pleasing to the eye.

 The founder of Yatay Yoga Mats has thought about every angle that is important to me and all yogi’s (probably!) and after much research found out that although yoga is a natural and organic practice, the mats that we all practice on are not!
 How have we been getting this so wrong for so long?!
 The mats were designed with this in mind, and so they are latex and Phthalate free (which is carcinogenic and can damage fertility in women, which is a huge issue as it the larger percentage of women practices yoga.)
 The materials are sourced ethically and the mats are built to last too.

-It is lightweight, made from latex free and Phthalate free plastic.
-It is 5mm thick but as it is so light it makes it a pleasure to carry around whilst travelling, and you still get the thickness of a normal mat.
+It is lightweight, made from latex-free and Phthalate-free plastic.
+The Yatay mat is 5mm thick but as it is so light it makes it a pleasure to carry around whilst travelling, and you still get the thickness of a normal mat.
 I find the travel yoga mats too thin and prefer a thicker mat even when I am on the move.

-All in all, it ticks a lot of boxes.
-It’s thick but light; it’s natural and ethically sourced and free from poisonous chemicals; it’s grippy and durable and it looks nice.
+All in all, the Yatay ticks a lot of boxes.
+It’s thick but light; natural and ethically sourced and free from poisonous chemicals; it’s grippy and durable and it looks nice.
 The price is also pretty good compared to other mats.